Sphereon-Opensource/PEX/README.md

    * Status can have three values:
    *  1. INFO: everything is fine, you can call `presentationFrom` after this method
    *  2. WARN: method was called with more credentials than required.
-   *       To enhance credential holder's privacy it is recommended to select credentials which are absolutely required.
+   *       To enhance credential holderDID's privacy it is recommended to select credentials which are absolutely required.
    *  3. Error: the credentials you've sent didn't satisfy the requirement defined presentationDefinition object.
 Do not submit!
    */
   areRequiredCredentialsPresent: Status;